Wontfallo/Wan2-2_Prompt_Generator/README.md

 - Easy to use
 - Customizable parameters
 - Supports multiple models
+### Single HTML File just open the HTML DOC save as a book mark, all the same features!
 ![Wan 2.2 One File HTML Prompter](wan2.2_onefile_PRompter.png)

 # Wan 2.2 Prompt Crafter